Travel 5 minutes 27 June 2024

 The MICHELIN Guide's top tips for the best restaurants, hotels, and everything you shouldn't miss in Barcelona.

 Our mission is to help you discover, in just 48 hours, the streets of a city buzzing with design, fashion, the latest music, a wide range of hotels, and, of course, some of the most surprising and impressive gastronomic offerings in the world.
-After all, it's not for nothing that that Barcelona is the Spanish city with the most MICHELIN Stars, and the third most in Europe.
+After all, it's not for nothing that Barcelona is the Spanish city with the most MICHELIN Stars, and the third most in Europe.

 Day 1: Discover the City Center